Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Best practices from foreign language teaching

 So given this broad context, how are teachers actually delivering high-quality language teaching in Finnish classrooms?
-We spoke to Heini Syyrilä to find out more - she teaches German and Swedish at primary, secondary and upper secondary school in Hattula and was named National Language Teacher of the Year in 2017.
+We spoke to Heini Syyrilä to find out more - she teaches German and Swedish at primary, secondary and upper secondary school in Finland and was named National Language Teacher of the Year in 2017.

-(Heini was a keynote speaker in our recent webinar: "How can combining pedagogy and technology transform language teaching?" - Click here to see the webinar recording)
+(Heini was a keynote speaker in our recent webinar: "How can combining pedagogy and technology transform language teaching?" - Click here to see the full webinar recording)

 According to Heini, the vast majority of language teaching in Finland is delivered via textbooks or their digital equivalents.
 Although the Covid-19 pandemic has forced “teachers to learn to deliver their teaching digitally”*, Heini notes from her experience of teacher training that “there’s still lots more to understand given the number of digital language teaching resources available.”
 She therefore stresses that teachers should build a detailed knowledge of these materials, so that they can choose the most pedagogically relevant tool in every situation.